Learning, Student Engagement & Success

 NEW STUDENT ORIENTATION

 One of the most important things you can do to assure your success as a new student is to get to know your new college.
-Attending New Student Orientation is a great start for new students and students who have been away from VGCC for over three years.
-Completion of an orientation session is required; face to face sessions are being held at our Main Campus and it is also available online.
-During New Student Orientation you will learn about career services, the steps to completing enrollment, financial aid and how to log in to your online accounts.
+Attending New Student Orientation is a great start for new students and refresher for students who haven’t enrolled for three or more years.
+Completion of an orientation session is required; face to face sessions are being held at our Main, Franklin, and South Campuses and it is also available online.
+During New Student Orientation you will learn about steps to complete enrollment, financial aid, how to log in to your online accounts, as well as the support services available.
 For more information, visit the VGCC website at https://www.vgcc.edu/how-to-apply/orientation .

 To Top of Page